 The goal of the prototyping phase during product development is to create a finished product to use as a sample for mass production.

 Prototyping also differs significantly depending on the type of product you are developing.
-The least expensive and simplest cases are products you can prototype yourself, such as food recipes and some cosmetic products.
-This do-it-yourself prototyping can also extend to fashion, pottery, design and other verticals, if you are lucky enough to be trained in these disciplines.
+The least expensive and simplest cases are products you can prototype yourself, such as food recipes and cosmetic products.
+This do-it-yourself prototyping can also be extended to fashion, pottery, design and other verticals, if you are lucky enough to be trained in these disciplines.

 However, more often than not, entrepreneurs will work with a third party to prototype their product.
-In the fashion and apparel industry, this usually involves working with a local seamstress (for clothing and accessories), cobbler (for shoes) or pattern maker (for clothing).
-These services can usually be found online by Googling local services in the industry.
+In the fashion and apparel industry, this usually involves working with a local seamstress (for clothing and accessories), cobbler (for shoes), or pattern maker (for clothing).
+You can usually find these services online by Googling local services in the industry.

 For objects like toys, household accessories, electronics, and many other hard-exterior objects, you may require a 3D rendering in order to make a prototype.
 Artists or engineers who are trained in computer-aided design and drafting (CAD) software can be contracted to do this, using UpWork or Freelancer.
 There are also user-friendly online tools such as SketchUp, TinkerCad and Vectary, for founders who want to learn how to create 3D models for themselves.

-To get a 3D design turned into a physical model, makers used to have to get molds made for each part.
-Molds are typically expensive and involve set up fees, for things like tools and dies, that are used to cut and shape pieces of plastic and other hard materials.
+To get a 3D design turned into a physical model, makers have to get moulds made for each part from contract manufacturers.
+Moulds are typically expensive and involve setup fees for things like tools and die that are used to cut and shape pieces of plastic and other hard materials.

 Luckily, with the innovation of 3D printing, designs can be turned into physical samples at a much lower cost with a quicker turnaround time.